janiteja/TrafficSign-Classifier/Writeup.md

 ![alt text](./examples/1.jpg) ![alt text](./examples/2.jpg) ![alt text](./examples/3.jpg) ![alt text](./examples/4.jpg) ![alt text](./examples/5.jpg)

 I found the images from google.
-All images are clear and captured at different angles.
-So I thought network could easily classify them.
-But the network failed to classify on all images except the last one.
+Figure 1 and 4 have additional sign borads below the actual sign which might confuse the network.
+Figure 3 has shadow on top of the sign board.
+It is not much for a human but if the network has not trained with such images, it is difficult to classify.
+Figure 2 has a stop sign which is not round shaped.
+Most of the  stop sign images I saw from the dataset are round.
+So this might be easily misclassified by the network.
+Figure 4 sign is inclined a bit towards right.
+Figure 5 is very clear in lighting and captured at good angle.
+As expected, the network failed to classify on all images except the last one.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).